sderosiaux/react-stack-step-by-step/README.md

 ## What to do

-Learn ES6 and convert our main source `App.js` to Javascript ES6 using classes, arrow functions, a better variable scoping, destructing and so on).
+Learn ES6 and convert our main source `App.js` to Javascript ES6 using classes, arrow functions, a better variable scoping, destructuring and so on).

 ## Details